Flags in the Flag Institute William Crampton Library

 List of 40 potential new New Zealand flag designs unveiled

 From over 10,000 just 40 remain.
 Is one of these designs New Zealand’s new flag?
-New Zealand took a step closer to potentially changing their national flag yesterday (10th August) after the Flag Consideration Panel released its first shortlist of 40 designs from 10,292 submissions.
-In a press release the panel’s chair, Professor John Borrows, […]
+New Zealand has taken a step closer to changing their national flag, after the Flag Consideration Panel released a first shortlist of 40 designs from 10,292 submissions.
+‘Everyone on the panel viewed every single one of the 10,292 designs,’ said […]

 Olympic Flag – interlaced blue, yellow, black, green and red rings on white